Embedding Eximee Forms as a web component

 ```

-The manifest contains three types of resources that must be loaded in different ways:
+The manifest contains three types of resources, which must be loaded in different ways:

 * scripts – JavaScript scripts; they should be embedded in the `<head>` of the page hosting the web component (in `<script>`),

-* styles – component-specific stylesheets; they should be attached directly to the component DOM element (or its shadowRoot, if the web component is embedded in Shadow DOM).
+* styles – component-specific style sheets; they should be attached directly to the component's DOM element (or its shadowRoot, if the web component is embedded in Shadow DOM).

 All resource names contain hashes based on file contents.
 This makes it possible at the same time to:

-* ensure loading of the correct file according to the specific system version,
+* ensure loading of the correct file corresponding to a specific system version,

 * reuse files from cache if their content does not change between versions.

-* dynamically by the application frontend before launching the form,
+* dynamically by the application's frontend before launching the form,

 * as part of server-side rendering of the page hosting the host application (recommended).

-Note: when embedding the form web component within shadow DOM (open) nodes, it is necessary to embed links to styles inside the appropriate shadowRoot.
-Styles embedded in the head of the entire document will not be able to style the component inside shadow DOM in the standard way.
+Note: if the form web component is embedded within nodes under an open shadow DOM, it is necessary to embed the style links inside the appropriate shadowRoot.
+Styles embedded in the head of the entire document will not be able to style the component inside the shadow DOM in the standard way.

 ## Creating a form instance